cdsittampalam/documentation/docs/Invite Trusted Parties.md

 The displayed invites would have been sent to your contacts outside of Qredo, or to users within the Qredo network.
 If you have just sent an invite and are waiting for the recipient to accept, the invite shows as pending.

-If you have sent to contacts  invite that is pending can mean that it has been rejected.
-If the user has not accepted the invite, they can still invite you to join their network at a later time (as a trusted counterparty).
+If you have sent to an invite contacts via LinkedIn, Telegram or WhatsApp, an invite that is pending can mean that it has been rejected.
+If the user has not accepted the invite, they can still invite you to join their network at a later time as their trusted party.

 ### Clear Paired Status